learn-co-curriculum/phrg-css-manifests/README.md

 ### Manifest Files

 Like our JavaScript manifest, the CSS manifest has a special syntax that differentiates it from a regular CSS file.
-The `*= require` directive is very similiar to it's JS counterpart.
+The `*= require` directive is very similar to it's JS counterpart.
 We are just using a CSS comment instead of a JS comment.

 ```
 /*